Philliec459/Science-and-Technology-Society-Use-of-NASA-STELLA-Q2-Spectrometer/README.md

       import ipywidgets as widgets
       from IPython.display import display

-We have been using an Anaconda installation of python, and all of these libraries were readily available.
+We have been using an Anaconda installation of python, and all of these libraries were readily available, but we are trying to make these methods available on Google CoLab where the data will be pulled from this GitHub repository and all calculations can then be run from your web browser.
+A Google account will be required for this and then we can link you to our notebooks upon your request.

 We did changed the header portion of the code.py file on the STELLA-Q2 for the near IR wavelengths to include a color name as a part of the column description.
 Our version of the code.py file works well and now has matplotlib recognized color names embedded in the column names of this header file for plotting purposes.
 Please find in this repository the original code_original.py and our new STS version of code.py that we are using on our STELLA-Q2.
 The near IR regions can be distinguished on our spectral plots since these wavelengths have a lavender background and are located at the long end of the spectrum.
 We hope this is not too confusing.